 Developing a future-back strategy provides a leadership team with the right strategic and financial clarity to make the big decisions about how and when to use M&A. Critical issues include:

-- When to build, buy, or partner: Very few companies can execute on new strategic opportunities with the skills on board today, which is why partnerships and
+- When to build, buy, or partner: Very few companies can execute on new strategic opportunities with the skills on board today, which is why partnerships and acquisitions are required.

 - How to reallocate capital to support both the core and new businesses: M&A will require capital sourcing, and the financial decisions must be integrated into the plans for earnings, debt, dividend payout, share buy-back, and other investments.